Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: Rabbit Hole Network Construction

 \section{Rabbit Hole Network Construction}

 In order to model the sequential dynamics and interaction effects of toxic attack narrative generation, we construct a weighted and directed graph called the \textit{Rabbit Hole Network}.
 The network is developed to inherently capture entity transitions across generative chains.
 Each node in this graph represents a unique entity from \texttt{VictimSet}, and each edge reflects the progression between two entities present in neighboring generations within the same chains.
 Formally, we define the network as $G = (V, E)$, where $V$ is the set of all victim entities or \texttt{VictimSet}, and $E \subseteq V \times V$ is the set of directed edges.
 An edge $(u \rightarrow v) \in E$ exists if entity $v$ exists in a generation that succeeds a generation containing entity $u$ within the same chain.
 For each edge, we assign a weight corresponding to the frequency of transition $u \rightarrow v$ across all chains.
 This results in a weighted adjacency matrix that indicates the counts with which certain victim entities follow others in toxic generative progressions.

 Following graph construction, we check the graph for connectivity and extract the largest weakly connected component of $G$.
 This process discards a single isolated node, otherwise preserving the graph in its entirety.
 The resulting network contains $24,184$ nodes and $663,433$ edges.
+We note that the number of unique entity nodes within \texttt{MHSet} and \texttt{Non-MHSet} entity nodes stand at 195 and 23,989, respectively.
+However, the \texttt{MHSet} entities yield a disproportionate influence over the network when considering entity interaction counts.
+For instance, the sum of all weighted edges of MH entities is 185,610 against 8,891,260 for \texttt{Non-MHSet}.
+Importantly, our analysis puts emphasis on the nature of interactions involving emergent entities that were not explicitly targeted.
+However, future work may explore the analysis of network structures where \texttt{MHSet} entities are also directly targeted.
 The graph structure lays the foundation for the centrality and community detection related analyses that follow (research questions \textbf{RQ1} and \textbf{RQ2}), providing us insights about the contextual nature of interactions between victim entities.